-This coming Tuesday, we begin a series of five Finance 4335 class meetings (scheduled for September 10-24) devoted to decision-making under risk and uncertainty.
+This week, we began a series of five Finance 4335 class meetings (scheduled for September 8 – 22) devoted to decision-making under risk and uncertainty.
 We shall study how to measure risk, model consumer and investor risk preferences, and explore implications for the pricing and management of risk.
 We will focus especially on the concept of risk aversion.
 Other things equal, risk averse decision-makers prefer less risk to more risk.
 Risk aversion helps to explain some very basic facts of human behavior; e.g., why investors diversify, why consumers purchase insurance, etc.

 A few years ago, The Economist published a particularly interesting article about various behavioral determinants of risk aversion, entitled “Risk off: Why some people are more cautious with their finances than others”.
 Here are some key takeaways from this article:

 - Economists have long known that people are risk-averse, yet the willingness to run risks varies enormously among individuals and over time.